qemu/qemu/docs/about/emulation.rst

     - Yes
     - A configurable 32 bit soft core now owned by Cadence

-A number of features are are only available when running under emulation including :ref:`Record/Replay<replay>` and :ref:`TCG Plugins`.
+A number of features are only available when running under emulation including :ref:`Record/Replay<replay>` and :ref:`TCG Plugins`.

 .. _Semihosting: